-DISCUSSION: CLASSIFICATION AND COMPENSATION PROGRAM
+CLASSIFICATION AND COMPENSATION PROGRAM

-Attachment F to this staff report presents the draft proposed 2019 salary schedule for exempt and non-exempt employees in accordance with the City's Compensation Plan.
-Attachment G to this staff report presents the draft proposed 2019 extra help pay table.
+Attachment E to this staff report presents the draft proposed 2019 salary schedule for exempt and non-exempt employees in accordance with the City's Compensation Plan.
+Attachment F to this staff report presents the draft proposed 2019 extra help pay table.
 Both tables reflect application of a recommended 2.95% cost of living adjustment (COLA), which is 90% of the June-to-June percentage change of the CPI-U.

-DISCUSSION: PROPOSED BUDGET AMENDMENTS
+PROPOSED BUDGET AMENDMENTS

-Staff will be asking Council to provide individual budget amendment proposals to the City Manager by Wednesday, November 7.
-Proposed amendments received thus far will be reviewed and discussed during this workshop.
-Any additional proposed amendments received by staff by November 7th will need to be considered as part of the budget adoption process on November 19.

-Proposed Ordinance No. 841 (Attachment H) will adopt the 2019-2020 Biennial Budget including the City's appropriations for 2019-2020, as amended; the 2019 salary schedule; the 2019 Fee Schedule; the 2019-2024 Capital Improvement Plan; and appropriations for the 2019-2020 Capital Improvement Program.
+Staff asked the City Council to provide individual budget amendment proposals to the City Manager by Wednesday, November 7.
+All proposed amendments received by staff by this date are included in the staff report for adoption of proposed Ordinance No. 841, which is scheduled for action following this agenda item.
+Proposed Ordinance No. 841 will adopt the 2019-2020 Biennial Budget including the City's appropriations for 2019-2020, as amended; the 2019 salary schedule; the 2019 Fee Schedule; the 2019-2024 Capital Improvement Plan; and appropriations for the 2019-2020 Capital Improvement Program.
+Any additional proposed amendments received by staff after November 7 are not included in the staff report for proposed Ordinance No. 841 and will need to be proposed and considered by Council during the discussion of that agenda item.